shells-dw/streamdeck-totalmix/README.md

 # Limitations

-- **Windows 10** with .NET Framework is required to run this plugin.
-- As per user reports, the mirror functionality might not work with Windows 11.
 - MIDI: I developed this on Windows, using virtualMidi with a RME Fireface UC (which was the only device I currently have access to).
 It should theoretically work with most other RME interfaces too, as long as they support TotalMix FX.
 - There is no MacOS support.
 It would mean a total rewrite of the plugin in Xcode to have it work on MacOS natively, for which I don't have the time.
 - MIDI: It needs a virtual MIDI port, writing my own drivers and have them signed is definitely above my skillset, so you'll have to install a driver for that additionally. (e.g. [virtualMidi][], [loopBe][])